rwinkhart/libmutton/wiki/developers.md

 Custom build tags can (and sometimes must) be used to achieve desired results.

 These are as follows:
 - `interactive`: If making an interactive interface (GUI/TUI/interactive CLI), you probably need to use this build tag.
 Without it, your entire program will exit after any given operation is completed.
 This behavior is only desired for non-interactive CLI implementations, such as MUTN.
-Currently, most errors will result in the program exiting **even with this build tag**.
-Specific types of errors (such as config parsing/SSH dialing errors) have been made exempt from this behavior.
 - `wsl`: Allows creating a Linux binary that can interact with the Windows clipboard (for WSL)
 - `termux`: Allows creating an Android binary that can interact with the Termux clipboard (for Android)